The ELM Enterprise Manager architecture includes five highly specialized components:

 The ELM Console is the primary user interface for the ELM Sever.
 It provides easy access to all configurations and database settings.
-In addition, the ELM Console presents the event data as filtered Views and as previews of scheduled reports.
+In addition, the ELM Console presents the event data as filtered Views and Reports.

 For ease of use, the ELM Console is a Microsoft Management Console snap-in.
 The familiar tree structure and “right click” methodologies flatten the learning curve and accelerates the time to value.

 The Licenses are the commercial component of the ELM Enterprise Manager.
-They are sets of Collectors, Monitors and Receivers functionally grouped to support specific objectives.
+They are functional sets of Collectors, Monitors and Receivers grouped to support specific objectives and price points.
 When a License is assigned to an Agent, it controls which data sets they can collect.
-With this granularity, multiple License Types can be used within a single ELM deployment.
+With this Agent/License relationship, multiple License Types can be used within a single ELM deployment.

-For resiliency and reporting responsiveness, ELM supports three databases.
-The required Primary database receives data in real-time directly from the ELM Server.
-When it is unavailable, the data is inserted into a Failover database.
+- When the Primary is unavailable, the data is inserted into a Failover Database.
 Once the Primary database has returns to full operation, the Failover data is merged in the Primary database.
-To prevent this Primary database from growing out of control, Archive databases can be scheduled to retain some or all the aging data.

 - The Archive Databases store long term data for support of compliance reporting and security policies.

 All three of these databases require Microsoft SQL Server.
 The Primary and Archive Databases are typically installed in the same instance on the user provided database server.
 The Failover Database can be configured to take advantage of the runtime database installed with the ELM Server.